stacks-network/stacks-core/docs/ci-workflow.md

 ### Checking the result of multiple tests at once

-You can use the [check-jobs-status](https://github.com/stacks-network/actions/tree/main/check-jobs-status) composite action in order to check that multiple tests are successful in a workflow job.
+The [check-jobs-status](https://github.com/stacks-network/actions/tree/main/check-jobs-status) composite action may be used in order to check that multiple tests are successful in a workflow job.
 If any of the tests given to the action (JSON string of `needs` field) fails, the step that calls the action will also fail.

 If you have to mark more than 1 job from the same workflow required in a ruleset, you can use this action in a separate job and only add that job as required.